AddisMap/AddisMapME/docs/CONTRIBUTING.md

 ## Questions?

-For any questions about developing AddisMapME and relevant services - virtually about anything related, please write to us at bugs@maps.me, we'll be happy to help.
+For any questions about developing AddisMapME and relevant services - virtually about anything related, please write to us at bugs@me.addismap.com, we'll be happy to help.